redzic/DiViEn/README.md

   - Test functions like concatenations that they ACTUALLY produce valid bitstreams.
     Find some stuff for it and do like randomized decoder loop checking.
 Not just check one single time in mpv and it "seems to have worked".

+  - make sure windows builds are compiled with clang.